-We specialize in natural insulation systems, natural plasters, and carpentry, and can accommodate most any of your construction or hardscaping needs.
+We specialize in natural insulation systems, natural plasters, and carpentry, and can accommodate most construction or hardscaping needs.
 We have the experience to take on any home project, from new construction to refurbish, retrofit to new install, from large to small.
-Please contact us for more information.

 We install lime and clay plasters in almost any color, over almost any substrate, including drywall, cement, brick, or the acrylic paint that may be covering your walls right now.
 Before the takeover of drywall and cement in the last century, all of the plaster around the world was most likely either lime or clay.
 This technology worked for thousands of years, and continues to work to this day.
 Even if your natural plaster is over conventional drywall, it will enhance your moisture management, air quality and beauty.
 We’d be hard pressed to encounter a person who prefers the look of a textured gypsum plaster to a natural plaster.